 Introducing our steel grade pages!

 Looking for technical details for structural steel grades?
 Constructalia has got you covered.
-Check out our new steel grade pages that include mechanical, technical, and coating property details.
+Check out our new steel grade pages that include mechanical, chemical, and coating property details.

 Magnelis® structural steel grades

 Magnelis® structural steel grades include: S350GD, S390GD, S420GD-HyPer®, S450GD-HyPer®, and S550GD-HyPer®.

 These metallic coated structural steels are mainly used in construction, road and railway infrastructure, agriculture and farming, solar energy generation, and tubular applications.

 Magnelis® is a flat carbon steel product coated on both sides with a zinc-aluminium-magnesium alloy.
 This alloy, composed of 93.5% zinc, 3.5% aluminium, and 3% magnesium, is applied by means of a continuous hot dip galvanising process.
 This optimum chemical composition has been selected to provide the best results in terms of corrosion resistance.